 Frequently Asked Questions

-Can I make peach bruschetta ahead of time?
+Can I make peach bruschetta with whipped ricotta ahead of time?

 Is peach bruschetta healthy?